Below is a list of Vermont's subtractions from income with a brief description, as well.

 Military Pay (Form IN-113)

-Enter the amount of VT exempt military pay received in 2018 that is included in your Federal adjusted gross income.
+You may enter the amount of VT exempt military pay received in 2021 that is included in your Federal adjusted gross income.
 Exempt military pay is:

 - Wages earned from the armed services for full-time active duty outside of VT.
 You may be asked to provide the Required Supporting Documents Required: Copy of active duty orders.